• Home

 READ ALSO

 Jefferies analyst Atul Goyal, who recently downgraded Sony from “buy” to “hold,” said it was “a disappointment and a strategic mistake” for the company to stick with its smartphone business.
-Goyal warned that the unit’s continual losses, along with a slowdown in its gaming business, would cause Sony to generate “pedestrian profit growth” over the next two years.
+Goyal warned that the unit’s continual losses and a slowdown in its gaming business would cause Sony to generate “pedestrian profit growth” over the next two years.

 Understanding Sony’s smartphone business